demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-email-group-create

 ***
 Create an email group.
-Email group is a container for a list of email addresses, allowing you to use it in configuring access control rules (for defining the sender and recipient matching) and recipient-based policies (for defining MAIL FROM addresses matching specific policies).
+An email group is a container for a list of email addresses, allowing you to use it in configuring access control rules (for defining the sender and recipient matching) and recipient-based policies (for defining MAIL FROM addresses matching specific policies).

 #### Base Command